-A roaring river cuts through the land,
+A roaring river cuts through

 The river thins down at the bend,

 the bend where I would play as a child,

 And where now I stop to rest awhile.

 Beside the river is an old willow tree,

 For this is the same willow that cried amity,

 On the day that we all lost hope.

 Knows much does this willow by water that runs.